bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So now it'll take you far less than a second plus a little bit.
 Yeah.
 So for a full node, this is no extra work.
-The more complexity starts when you're dealing with Lite Clients, light wallets, mobile wallets, those kind of things.
+The more complexity starts when you're dealing with Light Clients, light wallets, mobile wallets, those kind of things.

 Aaron van Wirdum: 00:22:28